-Modem/LAN Port (modem or LAN models only)
+☐ Modem/LAN Port (modem or LAN models only)

 The dual purpose port (available on internal modem or LAN models) supports an RJ11 telephone cable or an RJ45 Ethernet cable.
 The modem supports up to 56K V.90 transfers, and the LAN supports 10Base-T or 100Base-TX standard or duplex networks.
+TUV certification for this Notebook PC requires that only an internal modem or only an internal network be installed, not both.